kubernetes-sigs/gateway-api/geps/gep-713/index.md

 _(This is a hypothetical example: no ColorPolicy resource is defined in Gateway API.)_

 - Every metaresource MUST include a `targetRefs` stanza specifying which resource(s) the metaresource intends to augment.
-- Every metaresource MUST include a implementation-specific fields specifying how the metaresource will augment the behavior of the target resource(s).
+- Every metaresource MUST include one or more implementation-specific fields specifying how the metaresource will augment the behavior of the target resource(s).
 This is informally referred to as the "spec proper."
-- A metaresource MAY include a additional fields specifying a so-called _merge strategy_, i.e., how the metaresource should be combined with other metaresources that affect the same target resource(s).
+- A metaresource MAY include additional fields specifying a so-called _merge strategy_, i.e., how the metaresource should be combined with other metaresources that affect the same target resource(s).
 This typically include directives for dealing with conflicting and/or missing specs, such as for applying default and/or override values on the target resources.

 #### The `targetRefs` stanza